-Our series of growing guides shows you all the steps you need to grow your own cannabis at home.
-In this first article, our expert grower shows you how to germinate weed seeds, just like her Amsterdam Genetics Feminized Skyrocket seeds did.
+These series of growing guides explains all the steps for a grower what they might need to grow their own cannabis at home.
+In this first article, an expert grower shows you how to germinate weed seeds with our Amsterdam Genetics Feminized Skyrocket seeds.

 How To Germinate Seeds